SAGAR-TAMANG/hackvita-readme/README.md

 ## About The Project

 Feynman Pi is a dashboard application designed to connect farmers with the market by providing real-time prices (current, average, all-time lowest, all-time highest) of different items/goods they produce.

-Contributions are welcome!
-Please see the [Contributing](#contributing) section to get started.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>